treasure-data/td-client-java/README.md

 ### Install from Maven repository

-Treasure Data Logger for Java is released on Treasure Data's Maven repository.
+Treasure Data Client for Java is released on Treasure Data's Maven repository.
 You can configure your pom.xml as follows to use it:

     <dependencies>